- Ethiopia, home to more than a hundred million people, has become a major power in the Horn of Africa.

 What is Ethiopia’s foreign policy?

 Many experts consider Ethiopia to be a stabilizing force in the Horn of Africa and a major U.S. partner on regional security.
 Though Washington paused military support to Addis Ababa under the Derg, U.S.-Ethiopia ties have deepened in recent decades through counterterrorism cooperation, particularly in their fight against the militant Islamic group al-Shabab.
 Addis Ababa hosts the headquarters of the African Union (AU), a bloc of fifty-five member states, and it has played leading roles in UN peacekeeping operations in neighboring Somalia, Sudan, and South Sudan.

 However, Ethiopia has often been challenged by territorial disputes with its neighbors and concerns over border security, apart from its tangled history with Eritrea.
 Attempts by Somalia and its allies to claim Ethiopia’s Somali Region, also known as Ogaden, have at times led to war.
 In 2006, Ethiopia invaded Somalia, shortly after a precursor to al-Shabab wrested control of Mogadishu, the Somali capital.
 Ethiopian troops left in 2009, after the creation of an AU peacekeeping mission, though it acknowledged periodically sending troops over the border; it joined the AU effort in 2014.
 It has also sent thousands of troops to assist the UN mission in South Sudan, from where hundreds of thousands of refugees have crossed over Ethiopia’s western border.
-(Ethiopia hosts some nine hundred thousand refugees—the most of any African country after Uganda.)
+(Ethiopia is among the largest refugee-hosting countries in Africa, with close to eight hundred thousand refugees.)
 In September 2018, Abiy hosted rival South Sudanese factions for the signing of a long-awaited peace agreement to end the country’s civil war.

 What is the humanitarian situation?